 Trucking companies must also require drivers to obtain a number of training hours before operating a truck alone.

 A skilled truck accident attorney is aware of industry laws and can accurately identify violations which contributed to your accident.

-The Nye Law Group will provide you with expert representation, seeking fair compensation for your medical bills, lost wages, and pain and suffering.
+The Nye Law Group, our personal injury lawyers in Savannah can provide you with expert representation, seeking fair compensation for your medical bills, lost wages, and pain and suffering.

 Your initial consultation with our attorneys is absolutely free and you will not be charged for our services unless we obtain compensation.